prefixy/prefixy/docs/api.md

 array of strings or an array of objects.

 Whichever syntax is used, a completion must be specified.
-The `"score"` attribute is optional.
+If the array-of-objects syntax is used, the `"score"` attribute is also required.

 ### 2.2.
 Example Request: